MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/index.md

 ## Operators

-MapSurfer.NET provides a rich set of operators both commonly used in programming languages or SQL queries.
+MapSurfer.NET provides a rich set of operators both commonly used in programming languages and SQL queries.
 The following subsections present an overview of supported operators.

 ### Conditional Operators